ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/lorawanintro.md

 |`LORAWAN_STATUS_NO_FREE_CHANNEL_FOUND`| -1022 | All channels marked used, cannot find a free channel at the moment |
 |`LORAWAN_STATUS_METADATA_NOT_AVAILABLE`| -1023 | Metadata is stale, cannot be made available as its not relevant |

-API documentation for 'LoRaWANInterface' and 'LoRaRadio' classes can be found here:
+You can find the API documentation for the 'LoRaWANInterface' and 'LoRaRadio' classes below:

-- [LoRaWANInterface API docs](/docs/development/reference/lorawan.html): The class that provides APIs for LoRaWAN network stack.
+- [LoRaWANInterface API docs](lorawan.html): The class that provides APIs for LoRaWAN network stack.
-- [LoRaRadio API docs](/docs/development/reference/loraradio.html): The class that provides pure virtual APIs to implement a LoRa radio driver.
+- [LoRaRadio API docs](loraradio.html): The class that provides pure virtual APIs to implement a LoRa radio driver.